-Due to the COVID-19 related impact on medical centers and their ability to schedule appointments, physician notes for absences will be accepted as a result of triage calls, telehealth visits, or face to face visits.
+Due to the COVID-19 related impact on medical centers and their ability to schedule appointments, physician notes for absences of more than 3 days will be accepted as a result of triage calls, telehealth visits, or face to face visits.
 The doctor's note can be in the form of an email to the school, or a fax to the school from the medical center.